postmanlabs/labs-docs/v6/postman/launching_postman/postman_account.md

 [![signIn page](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-SignInPage1-a.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-SignInPage1-a.png)

-In the Trouble signing in? page, enter your email address and click the **Submit** button.
+In the "Trouble signing in?" page, enter your email address and click the **Submit** button.

 Check your email for instructions to recover your username or password.